adamw-codes/StoreMananger/README.md

 # StoreManager

-StoreManager is a python script that auto-refreshes items on a user's Depop account and then goes into an outreach part where it auto-likes items searched out of a randomized keyword set.
-Can like up to 750 posts a day.
+StoreManager is a python script that auto-refreshes items on a user's D3p0p account and then goes into an outreach part where it auto-interacts with items searched out of a randomized keyword set.
+Can interact with up to 750 posts a day.

 This script is meant to be self-running.
 This means that a lot of the assumptions and parameters have already been set.
-If you would like to make adjustments to the run, please see "Usage".
+If you would like to change up the keyword set, please see "Usage".

 ## Installation

 Download the zip.
 Extract to Desktop.
-Run through the batch file.
+Run with the batch file (store_manager_run.py).
 (I have used this with a task scheduler that opens the batch file)

 ## Dependent Libraries